Location Based Advertising

 Current use

-It is commonly used for service-area campaigns, local promotions, competitor conquesting, event marketing, and store traffic objectives.[1][2]
+It supports service-area campaigns, local promotions, competitor conquesting, event marketing, and store traffic objectives.[1][2]

 Performance

-Geotargeting guidance routinely shows stronger efficiency than broad campaigns when targeting radius is tight and ad messaging reflects local intent.[2]
+Geotargeting guidance shows stronger efficiency than broad campaigns when the targeting radius stays tight and ad copy reflects local intent.[2]

 Best use